anavinahar/architecture-center/docs/microservices/gateway.md

 - Each individual service must handle concerns such as authentication, SSL, and client rate limiting.
 - Services must expose a client-friendly protocol such as HTTP or WebSocket.
 This limits the choice of [communication protocols](./interservice-communication.md)

 To address these problems, an API gateway sits between the clients and the backend services.
 A gateway can perform a number of different functions.
 Depending on your scenario, you may not need all of them.

-- Layer 7 routing of client requests to backend services
-- SSL termination
-- Validating tokens for authentication

 These functions can be grouped into the following patterns:

 [Gateway Routing](../patterns/gateway-routing.md).
-Use the gateway to route requests to one or more backend services, using layer 7 routing.
+Use the gateway as a reverse proxy to route requests to one or more backend services, using layer 7 routing.
 The gateway provides a single endpoint for clients, and helps to decouple clients from services.

 [Gateway Aggregation](../patterns/gateway-aggregation.md).
 Use the gateway to aggregate multiple individual requests into a single request.
 This pattern applies when a single operation requires calls to multiple backend services.
 The client sends one request to the gateway.
 The gateway dispatches requests to the various backend services, and then aggregates the results and sends them back to the client.
 This helps to reduce chattiness between the client and the backend.

 [Gateway Offloading](../patterns/gateway-offloading.md).
 Use the gateway to offload functionality from individual services to the gateway, particularly cross-cutting concerns.
-Some of the functions that a gateway can provide include SSL termination, authentication, certificate management, IP whitelisting, rate limiting, and logging and monitoring.
 It can be useful to consolidate these functions into one place, rather than making every service responsible for implementing them.
 This is paricularly true for features that requires specialized skills to implement correctly, such as authentication and authorization.

-## Considerations

-What Gateway features do you require

-In the rest of this section, we'll look at some of the main options for implementing an API gateway.

-## Reverse proxy (Nginx, HAProxy)
+Here are some examples of functionality that could be offloaded to a gateway:

+- SSL termination
+- Authentication
+- IP whitelisting
+- Client rate limiting (throttling)
+- Logging and monitoring
+- Response caching
+- Web application firewall

+## Choosing a gateway technology

+Here are some common options for implementing gateway functionality.
+This is not an exhaustive list.

+- [Azure Application Gateway](/azure/application-gateway/).
+Application Gateway is a managed load balancing service that can perform layer-7 routing and SSL termination.
+It also provides a web application firewall (WAF).

+- [Azure API Management](/azure/api-management/).
+API Management is a turnkey solution for publishing APIs to external and internal customers.
+It provides features that are useful for managing a public-facing API, including rate limiting, IP white listing, and authentication using Azure Active Directory or other identity providers.

+- Reverse proxy server, such as Nginx or HAProxy.
 Nginx and HAProxy are popular reverse proxy servers that support features such as load balancing, SSL, and layer 7 routing.
 They are both free, open-source products, with paid editions that provide additional features and support options.
 Nginx and HAProxy are both mature products with rich feature sets and high performance.
 You can extend them with third-party modules or by writing custom scripts in Lua.
 Nginx also supports a JavaScript-based scripting module called NginScript.

+- Service mesh.
+If you are using a service mesh such as linkerd or Istio, consider the features that are provided by the ingress controller for that service mesh.
+For example, the Istio ingress controller supports layer 7 routing, HTTP redirects, retries, and other features.

+## Considerations

+- When choosing a gateway technology, consider which features you require.
+The options listed above all support layer 7 routing, but support for other features will vary.

+- Consider how you will deploy and manage the gateay.
+Azure Application Gateway and API Management are managed services.
+Nginx and HAProxy can be configured to run in containers inside the cluster, or could be deployed to dedicated VMs outside of the cluster.

+- When services are updated or new services are added, the gateway routing rules may need to be updated.
+Consider how this process will be managed.

+## Reverse proxy (Nginx, HAProxy)

 You can run Nginx or HAProxy in containers inside the Kubernetes cluster, or run them in dedicated VMs outside of the cluster.
 An advantage of running them inside the cluster is that it's easy to configure and deploy &mdash; just include them as part of your deployment YAML files.
 You can even constrain the gateway pods to run on dedicated nodes, to maximize performance.